makersacademy/rps-challenge/README.md

     $ bundle
     $ ruby app.rb

-Then point your browser of choice to `localhost:4567` (or the port number reported by WeBrick if different), and play the game!
+Then point your browser of choice to `localhost:4567` (or the port number reported by WEBrick if different), and play the game!

 <br>
 ## **_Future Features &mdash;_**